-It's official- we're 2 months out from delivering our pilot production to New Zealand customers.
+It's official- we're only a few months out from delivering our pilot production to New Zealand customers.
 Production and assembly is all go.
 To say the team is excited to get bikes to customers is an understatement.

 Something we're keen to share about the progress to build our bikes are a few of the QC (quality control) measures we've been taking over the last 6 months as all the parts arrive off the tooling.
 As you know, quality control and assurance is make or break for most startups and Manta5 have made sure to really focus in on this.